danebulat/proj-order-book/README.md

 # Order book project (Cardano Developer Professional)

+In addition to the high-level overview of the project presented in this document, also consult:

+- `order-book-contracts/README.md`<br>
+  Includes instructions on how to run the test suite and documentation that describes each test scenario.
+Go through this document to understand how the application works in more detail.

+- `mock-order-book/README.md`<br>
+  Provides a justification for the mock order book API and instructions for running its test suite.

 ## Overview

 This repository is my submission for the final project in the Cardano Developer Professional